astenuz/dagster-celery-test/README.md

 There could be some issues with rabbitmq.
 In theory, the configuration inside `.docker/rabbitmq/etc/rabbitmq.conf` should create a vhost called `dagster` that could be accesed with credentials `rabbitmq:rabbitmq`(`user:pass`).
 If this is not the case access the web management server in `localhost:15672` and create the vhost.

 - The compose spins up a dagit server and a dagster worker. they use the same image but different entrypoints.
-Test the pipeline by going to `localhost:2001`
+Test the pipeline by going to `localhost:2001` select the `parallel_pipeline` and the preset `celery` in the playground